shearichard/spellsplash/README.md

 -------
 **To make use of the local setting you must start the server like this :**

-python  manage.py runserver  0.0.0.0:8000 --settings=spellweb.settings.local
+python manage.py runserver 0.0.0.0:8000 --settings=splsplsh_project.settings.local

 * * * *
 Using `autoenv` to set a ENV VAR of SECRET_KEY when we cd into spellsplash.
 Longer term